Capgemini/xrm-datamigration/README.md

 - **CrmImportConnectionString** - Connection String for the target Dynamics 365 instance - used by import
 - **UseCsvImport** - True - **Csv** format used, False - **Json** files used

+The example project will extract data from one CRM instance (Export Instance) to a folder and then will subsequently load the data into a second CRM istance (Import Instance).

-Set up some data example in the source CRM Instance
+Initially set up some data in the Export CRM Instance

 Run the console application and follow messages